pearlza/pearlza/README.md

 <p align="center">🌸 - I am currently feeling more comfortable in pink or feminine clothes.
 This is usually reflected in my pony skin!</p>
 <p align="center">🕯️ - I am currently playing Sky: Children of the Light, and will most likely be offtab looking away from ponytown.</p>
 <p align="center">🎁 - This skin is a gift from someone else!
 I don't usually wear gifts since I like my style more most of the time.</p>
+<p align="center">💤 - This is an emoji I use when I'm getting ready for bed/in bed, and wrapping up conversations with friends.</p>
 </details>
 <details>
 <summary><B>Preferred duo/group c+h</B></summary>